Why First-Time Parents Doubt Themselves & 8 Ways to Build Confidence in Newborn Care

 If this sounds familiar, you’re not alone.
 As a postpartum doula in Toronto, I hear this from newborn parents every day.
 The truth is, there’s no instruction manual for parenting, and that uncertainty can feel overwhelming.

 And remember - there is no "right" or single way to care for a baby.
+What works for you and your baby, stick to that.
+Don't let your neighbourhood aunties tell you otherwise.

-1. Reframe Your Mindset
+1. Reframing Your Mindset

 Imagine walking into a classroom and being handed an exam in a language you don’t understand.
 You recognize a few words, but the rest?
 Complete mystery.
-You’re expected to pass with flying colors, and if you don’t, you’re made to feel like a failure.
+You’re expected to pass with flying colours, and if you don’t, you’re made to feel like a failure.

 That’s exactly what newborn care feels like for many first-time parents.